 3. Durability.
 With proper care, human hair wigs can last far longer than synthetic options for the simple fact that real hair is stronger than synthetic fibers.
 And they can take a lot of abuse.
 Consider that a human hair can handle the heat if you open an oven door.
 The same action might cause your synthetic fibers to melt.

 1. Appearance.
 The unfortunate truth you will discover when you start comparing real human hair to synthetic fiber wigs is that fake hair often looks better.
 It is shiny and perfect from root to tip, whereas real human hair needs extensive care in order to look its best, and even then it will probably never look as good as a synthetic wig can.

 2. Styling.
 This constitutes both the best and the worst part of wearing a human hair wig.
 While you can have a different hairstyle every day if you want, you still have to wash, dry, and style your hair daily in order to look your best.
 Like your real hair, a human hair wig needs to be brushed and washed frequently.
 It will absorb the sweat from your scalp and environmental factors like food smells and cigarette smoke.
 Whereas synthetic wigs may only need to be washed every few days, depending on how much you wear them, human hair will require more frequent care, especially if you use leave-in products.

 3. Cost.
 When you see the price tag associated with a wig made from real human hair, you may decide to find a natural looking wig made of synthetic fibers instead.
 It’s important to remember that a wig is a long-term investment, so it may be worth it to pay more for the durability and flexibility offered by human hair options.
 But whether you’re in the market for a long-term solution or you’re just looking for a change for fun, you should check out all of the options at your local retailer before you make a decision on which type of wig is right for you.

 Incoming search terms:

-- prps and cons of wigs
+- pros and cons of wearing wigs